 Crystalline silicon cell types

 Silicon produced as a single crystal with a continuous internal structure is used for mono-crystalline cells.
 This type of silicon is manufactured into a large cylindrical ingot and then thinly sliced to create wafer cells which are usually very dark blue or black in colour.
 These manufacturing processes demand greater resources than poly-crystalline cells and so generally cost more, but do offer slightly higher efficiency.

-More correctly known as multi-crystalline is silicon made from multiple crystals that give a distinct flaky look and is often blue in appearance.
+More correctly known as multi-crystalline, the silicon cell made from multiple crystals can give a distinct flaky look and is often blue in appearance.
 This type of silicon can be manufactured in square ingots and is less resource intensive to produce..

-The process of producing poly-crystalline wafers has improved to a stage now in 2014 where by the efficiency and performance of a poly-crystalline panel is comparable to that of a mono-crystalline panel but at a cheaper cost.
+The process of producing poly-crystalline wafers has improved to a stage where the efficiency and performance of a polycrystalline panel is very comparable to that of a monocrystalline panel but at a slightly cheaper cost.

 Most photovoltaic cells use one main material with specially chosen impurities added, to convert energy from the light into electricity.
 These cells can only use a certain part of the light spectrum (i.e. specific wavelength, or colour) to convert light energy to electricity.
-Multi-junction cells have different material combinations that allow them to convert more of the received light energy into electricity.
+Multi-junction cells on the other hand have different material combinations that allow them to convert more of the received light energy into electricity.
 The cells are produced in a similar manner to thin-film cells, but are more complex to manufacture and are much more expensive.
-MJ cells can achieve a significantly higher efficiency than conventional solar cells (up to 40% compared to 15-25%).
+MJ cells can achieve a significantly higher efficiency than conventional solar cells (up to 35% compared to 15-25%).
 These cells are only used for very specific purposes and still in development, so not available to the general public.